 Spokane, WA 99216

 Reading Fundamentals supports the concept of using scientifically-based reading research to develop an effective approach to reading assessment, instruction, evaluation, and remediation.

-An Introduction to Scientifically-based Research, the first in the three-course Reading Fundamentals series on effective reading instruction, was designed to give background on scientifically-based instruction as it applies to the federal legislation of 2001.
+An Introduction to Scientifically-based Research, the first in the three-course Reading Fundamentals series on effective reading instruction, was designed to give background on scientifically-based instruction as it applies to federal legislation.
 The course discusses the research that supports scientifically-based research as it applies to effective instruction, assessment, and evaluation.
 The course explores myths and misconceptions concerning reading instruction and remediation.
 It also presents an evaluation checklist designed to assess the effectiveness of your current reading program.
 The goal of the course is to present you with research, trustworthy evidence, and background information that support the need for a reading program that is based on scientific research and proven methods.

 Course Materials (Online)